 Ozar Ganpati Temple dedicated to Lord Ganesh is one of the eight Ashtavinayak Temples of Pune in Maharashtra.
-The temple is located at Ozar in Junnar Taluk, in Nashik District.
-If one has to follow a sequence when visiting the Ashtavinayak Temples, the Vighneswar Vinayak Temple has to be visited seventh.
-Since Lord Ganesh defeated a demon named Vighnasur at this place, the Lord was called Vighneswar Vinayak – The one who removes obstacles.
+The temple is in Ozar in Junnar Taluk, in Nashik District.
+If one follows a sequence when visiting the Ashtavinayak Temples, the Vighneswar Vinayak Temple comes seventh.
+Since Lord Ganesh defeated a demon named Vighnasur at this place, the Lord became popular as Vighneswar Vinayak – The one who removes obstacles.

 History and Legend of Ozar Ganpati Temple

-- The Ozar Ganpati Temple was built during the reign of Peshwas.
+The Ozar Ganpati Temple was built during the reign of Peshwas.
 Chimaji Appa, military commander of the Peshwas covered the shikhara with gold retrieved from Vasai Fort.
-The temple was again renovated in 1967 by Appa Shastri Joshi, an ardent devotee of Lord Ganesh
+Then in 1967 Appa Shastri Joshi, an ardent devotee of Lord Ganesh renovated the temple again.

-- Legend of Vigneshwar: According to the Puranas, a king by name Abhinandana performed a sacrifice, during which he missed out on making an offering to Lord Indra.
-The angry Lord sent Lord Yama to create chaos and stop the sacrifice.
-Lord Yama took the form of a demon Vighnasur – the one who creates obstacles.
+Legend of Vigneshwar: According to the Puranas, a king by name Abhinandana performed a sacrifice, during which he missed out on making an offering to Lord Indra.
+So, the angry Lord sent Lord Yama to create chaos and stop the sacrifice.
+Then, Lord Yama took the form of a demon Vighnasur – the one who creates obstacles.
 Vighnasur not only disturbed the sacrifice but also created several obstacles for all good deeds in the universe.
-The people and sages approached Lord Brahma and Lord Shiva with their problem.
+Therefore, the people and sages approached Lord Brahma and Lord Shiva with their problem.
 The Lords advised the people that they request Lord Ganesh for his help.

-- The people started worshiping Lord Ganesh, and pleased with their prayers, the Lord appeared and defeated the demon in a fierce battle.
-The demon requested Lord Ganesh that he be called as Vighneshwara – the one who removes obstacles.
+Hence, the people started worshiping Lord Ganesh, and pleased with their prayers, the Lord appeared and defeated the demon in a fierce battle.
+Then the demon requested Lord Ganesh that he be called as Vighneshwara – the one who removes obstacles.
 The overjoyed people installed an idol of Lord Ganesh at Ozar and addressed him as Vighneswara Vinayak.

 Significance of Ozar Ganpati Temple

-- The idol has a left-turned trunk.
-The eyes are supposedly made of emerald while the Lord’s forehead and navel have diamonds
+Moreover, the idol has a left-turned trunk.
+Also, the eyes have emerald while the Lord’s forehead and navel have diamonds

-- The temple walls have beautiful murals and sculptures that are a treat for the eyes.
-The shikhara of the main sanctum sanctorum is covered with gold
+The temple walls have beautiful murals and sculptures that are a treat for the eyes.

 Ozar Ganpati Temple Timings